pixie-io/blog.px.dev/content/blog/nodepool-upgrades/index.md

 <svg title='Animation of a loss of quorum for a Raft application during an upgrade.
 The StatefulSet is missing a Readiness probe.' src='statefulset-issue-2.gif' />
 :::

-In this situation, a readiness probe that sends an HTTP GET request to the STAN server would have prevented further STAN pods from being disrupted before the newly created STAN pods were ready.
+In this situation, a readiness probe would have prevented further STAN pods from being disrupted before the newly created STAN pods were ready.
+The readiness probe could be configured to send an HTTP GET request to the `/streaming/serverz` monitoring endpoint; this endpoint won't respond to requests until the STAN server is ready.

 ## Conclusion